-Brian works mainly as a Gaffer or Key Grip, but is an accomplished D.P. as well, who Produced and Directed a pro-bono video he conceptualized for the Folds of Honor Foundation, which won an ADDY Award, 3 Bronze Telly Awards, and a Silver Telly.
+Although Brian works mainly as a Gaffer or Key Grip, he is also an accomplished D.P., who Produced and Directed a pro-bono video he conceptualized for the Folds of Honor Foundation, which won an ADDY Award, 3 Bronze Telly Awards, and a Silver Telly.

-Brian was the creative force and main sponsor behind the Oklahoma Film Institute at Oklahoma City Community College.
+Brian was the creator and sponsor behind the Oklahoma Film Institute at Oklahoma City Community College.
 After its inception in 1997 Brian served as the lighting instructor for the first decade of the program.
-Brian also contributed nearly thirty thousand dollars in equipment rental to help establish, develop, and operate the program.
+Brian also contributed over thirty thousand dollars in rental equipment to help establish, develop, and operate the program.
 Brian has also served as an instructor, and donated equipment to the Summer Arts Film Institute at Quartz Mountain State Park.

 Brian also created the first online production guide database for Oklahoma, the Oklahoma Production Guide web site.
 This web site was one of the first online databases in the country, and for 10 years was the ONLY online source for Oklahoma crew and production services.
 Brian also provided a printed hard copy of the database to the Oklahoma Film Office as a resource to help promote Oklahoma as a movie production location.